Dermatophytosis in Dogs and Cats

 Whole-body topical therapy may hasten a clinical cure (if not a mycologic cure) and decrease environmental contamination.
 Based on in vitro and in vivo studies, whole-body lime sulfur dips (1:16), 0.2% enilconazole rinses, 2% miconazole, and a combined 2% miconazole/chlorhexidine shampoo were found to be antifungal.
 These may be appropriate for adjunctive therapy.
 Enilconazole rinse is not currently available in the USA in a formulation approved for dogs and cats.
 Topical use of enilconazole may have been the cause of hypersalivation, idiopathic muscle weakness, and slightly increased serum ALT concentration in one study.
 Local lesions can be treated effectively with topical miconazole or clotrimazole.

 For chronic or severe cases and for ringworm in longhaired breeds of cats and Yorkshire Terriers, systemic treatment is indicated.
 Itraconazole, fluconazole, terbinafine, ketoconazole, and griseofulvin have all been used successfully.
 The microsized formulation of griseofulvin can be used in dogs (25–100 mg/kg, daily or in divided doses) and in cats (25–50 mg/kg, daily in divided doses) and is best absorbed when given with a fatty meal.
-The ultramicrosized formulations should be used at lower dosages (10–15 mg/kg, sid).
+The ultramicrosized formulations should be used at lower dosages (10–15 mg/kg/day).
 There is no veterinary-labeled griseofulvin currently approved for use in dogs and cats in the USA.
 Cats may develop bone marrow suppression, especially neutropenia, at higher doses as idiosyncratic reactions.
 This is more common in feline immunodeficiency virus–positive cats.
 In both dogs and cats, GI upset is a fairly common sequela of griseofulvin administration.

 Other effective treatments include itraconazole (5–10 mg/kg/day, or pulse therapy 5–10 mg/kg/day for 28 days then on an alternate-week regimen [1 week on, 1 week off]), ketoconazole (5–10 mg/kg/day), terbinafine (30–40 mg/kg/day), and fluconazole (5–10 mg/kg/day).
 Fluconazole may be the least effective of these drugs.
 Terbinafine was found to be at levels higher than the minimum inhibitory concentration on the hair of treated animals for 5.3 wk after 2 wk of daily therapy.
 This may indicate its potential for use as a pulse therapy drug after 2 wk of daily administration.
 None of these drugs is approved for use in domestic animals in the USA.
 In addition, ketoconazole is often a cause of anorexia in cats and is not used as often in this species.
 Systemic and topical treatments for dermatophytosis should be continued until a negative brush culture is obtained.
 A brush culture is usually submitted after a minimum of 1 mo of therapy or when clinical lesions are minimal to resolved.
 In chronic disease and/or challenging environments, the endpoint of treatment may more appropriately be two or three consecutive negative fungal cultures obtained at weekly or biweekly intervals.
-Efficacy of lufenuron either in treatment of or for the prevention of M canis infection has not been confirmed in controlled studies.
+Efficacy of lufenuron either to treat or prevent M canis infection has not been confirmed in controlled studies.